moggieuk/Happy-Hare/doc/configuration.md

 servo_active_down: 0			# CAUTION: 1=Force servo to stay active when down, 0=Release after movement
 ```

-Logging controls - it really is unessessary to have verbose logging to the console so defaults are recommended.
+Logging controls control the verbosity level of logging to console and separate `mmu.log` file as well and fun visual filament position and various status messages - it really is unessessary to have verbose logging to the console so defaults are recommended.

 ```yml
 # Logging ------------------------------------------------------------------------------------------------------------------